What is term life insurance?

 When your term life insurance ends, and no claim has been made, you have a few options:

-- If you still need term coverage at the end of you initial term insurance policy, there are some options too.
-You may be able to renew your term life insurance policy for an additional term or covert your term life insurance policy to a whole life coverage, without requiring a new medical.
+- If you still need term coverage at the end of you initial term policy, there are some options too.
+You may be able to renew your term life policy for an additional term or covert your policy to permanent life insurance coverage, without requiring a new medical.

 - If you are in good health, as your honest insurance broker, we will advise you to apply for a new term insurance policy at lower rates than renewing your policy.